How to Practice Mindfulness in the Busy City

 Meditation can be a great way to train your brain to be more mindful.
 Apps with built-in guided meditations (like Headspace) offer a simple way to get started with mediation.
 Meditation Oasis also offers guided meditation along with music and podcasts to download.
 The customizable Buddhify gives you exercises for things like staying offline or going to sleep.
 You can literally be reminded to be mindful with Stop, Breathe & Think, which pings you to, well…stop, breathe, and think (or feel, see, smell, or touch).

-But mayyyybbeeeee for some of us, using a phone isn’t the best way to get into the mindfulness game.
-If just looking at your phone turns into minutes (or hours) of a wasteful black hole, don’t worry—there are ways to be mindful by just using your mind.
+But maybe for some of us, using a phone isn’t the best way to get into the mindfulness game.
+If just looking at your phone turns into minutes (or hours) of a wasteful black hole, don’t worry—there are ways to be mindful without the use of technology.

 If you’re interested in more active forms of mindfulness, yoga itself is a mindful practice, and some studios have sessions geared specifically toward developing a more mindful attitude.
 Tai Chi offers a mindfulness practice along with movement, and if you’re so inclined, many forms of martial arts also begin with a centering of the mind.